Coilaco/crawlaco-wp-plugin/Masterplan.md

 - The plugin validates the key by sending a **GET** request to `/websites/plugin/websites/` with `website-key` and `website-address` headers.
 - Displays success or error messages based on the response.
 - **On Success**:
-  - Save the step state (e.g., mark Step 1 as completed in the database or local storage).
-  - Redirect the user to **Step 2**.
+  - Save the step state and redirect the user to **Step 2**.

 ### Step 2: Send API Key Metadata
 - Generates and sends **WordPress API Key** and **WooCommerce API Key** (if WooCommerce is installed) to the Crawlaco backend.
 - Stores API keys securely in the database.
-- Displays success or error messages with a retry option.
 - **On Success**:
-  - Save the step state (e.g., mark Step 2 as completed in the database or local storage).
-  - Redirect the user to **Step 3**.
+  - Save the step state and redirect the user to **Step 3**.

 ### Step 3: Fetch Essential Data
-- **Objective**: Enable data fetching and synchronization between the user’s WordPress/WooCommerce site and the Crawlaco backend.
-- **Tasks**:
-  1. **Initiate Data Fetching**:
-     - Send a `POST` request to `/websites/plugin/fetch-all/` to initiate the data fetching process.
+- Initiates data fetching by sending a `POST` request to `/websites/plugin/fetch-all/`.
-     - The backend responds with a `202 status` and a `taskId`.
-  2. **Poll Task Status**:
-     - Use the `taskId` to poll the task status every **3 seconds** by sending a `GET` request to `/common/tasks/{taskId}/`.
+- Polls the task status every **3 seconds** using the `taskId`.
-     - The response contains a `status` key with three possible values:
-       - `success`: The task is complete.
-       - `failed`: The task failed.
-       - `pending`: The task is still in progress.
-  3. **Handle Task Status**:
-     - **If the status is `success`**:
-       - Save the step state (e.g., mark Step 3 as completed in the database or local storage).
-       - Redirect the user to **Step 4**.
-     - **If the status is `failed`**:
-       - Display an error message to the user (e.g., “Data fetching failed.
-Please try again.”).
-       - Provide a **retry button** to restart the data fetching process.
-     - **If the status is `pending`**:
-       - Continue polling the task status.
-       - If the status remains `pending` after **10 polling attempts (30 seconds)**, treat it as a failure:
-         - Display an error message to the user (e.g., “Data fetching timed out.
-Please try again.”).
-         - Provide a **retry button** to restart the data fetching process.
-  4. **Display Loading Indicator**:
-     - Show a **loading spinner** or message (e.g., “Fetching data…”) while polling the task status.
-     - Ensure the user interface remains responsive during this process.
-  5. **Log Errors**:
-     - Log any errors (e.g., failed requests or timeouts) using WordPress’s default logger for debugging purposes.
-- **Outcome**: At the end of this phase, the plugin should:
-  - Successfully fetch essential data from the Crawlaco backend.
-  - Handle task statuses (`success`, `failed`, `pending`) appropriately.
+- Handles task statuses (`success`, `failed`, `pending`) and displays appropriate messages.
-  - Display loading indicators and error messages to the user.
-  - Redirect the user to the next step upon success.
 - **On Success**:
-  - Save the step state (e.g., mark Step 3 as completed in the database or local storage).
-  - Redirect the user to **Step 4**.
+  - Save the step state and redirect the user to **Step 4**.

 ### Step 4: Map Product Attributes
-- **Objective**: Allow users to map product attributes (Size, Color, Brand) between their WooCommerce store and the Crawlaco backend.
+- Displays a table for mapping product attributes (Size, Color, Brand).
-- **Tasks**:
-  1. **Check for WooCommerce**:
-     - Use WordPress’s built-in functions (e.g., `is_plugin_active()`) to check if WooCommerce is installed and active.
-     - If WooCommerce is **not installed or inactive**, skip this step and inform the user that WooCommerce is not installed.
-Display a **Finish** button to complete the setup.
-  2. **Display Attribute Mapping Table**:
-     - Show a table with the following structure:
-       - **Left Side**: A dropdown list of all available product attributes (excluding terms) on the user’s WooCommerce store.
-       - **Right Side**: The three required attributes (`Size`, `Color`, `Brand`) that the user needs to map.
-     - **Dropdown Behavior**:
-       - The dropdown should display the **names** of the product attributes (e.g., “pa_size”, “pa_color”).
-       - The user can select an attribute from the dropdown for each required attribute (Size, Color, Brand) or leave it empty if no mapping is needed.
-     - **User Instructions**:
-       - Include a brief explanation at the top of the table (e.g., “Map your WooCommerce product attributes to help Crawlaco understand your data structure”).
-  3. **Submit Mapped Attributes**:
-     - When the user clicks the **Submit** button, send the mapped attributes to the Crawlaco backend via a `POST` request to `/websites/plugin/meta-data/`.
+- Sends mapped attributes to `/websites/plugin/meta-data/`.
-     - The request body should include:
-       ```json
-       [
-         {
-           "key": "SIZE_ATTR_ID",
-           "value": "<ID of the selected size attribute>"
-         },
-         {
-           "key": "COLOR_ATTR_ID",
-           "value": "<ID of the selected color attribute>"
-         },
-         {
-           "key": "BRAND_ATTR_ID",
-           "value": "<ID of the selected brand attribute>"
-         }
-       ]
-       ```
-     - **Note**: If the user leaves an attribute unmapped, exclude it from the request.
-  4. **Handle Success/Failure**:
-     - **If the request is successful**:
-       - Save the step state (e.g., mark Step 4 as completed in the database or local storage).
-       - Redirect the user to the **Final Step**.
-     - **If the request fails**:
-       - Display an error message (e.g., “Failed to save attribute mappings.
-Please try again.”).
-       - Provide a **retry button** to restart the process.
-  5. **Finalize Setup**:
-     - Send a `PATCH` request to `/websites/plugin/websites/` with the following body:
+- Finalizes the setup by sending a `PATCH` request to mark the plugin as active.
-       ```json
-       {
-         "step": "done",
-         "is_active": true
-       }
-       ```
-     - **Remove the Warning Notification**:
-       - Once the setup is complete, remove the warning notification that was displayed at the top of the WordPress dashboard.
-  6. **Display Completion Message**:
-     - Show a thank-you message (e.g., “Thank you for activating Crawlaco!
-You can now use all the features of the dashboard.”).
-     - Display a **“Login to Crawlaco Dashboard”** button to redirect users to the Crawlaco dashboard.
-- **Outcome**: At the end of this phase, the plugin should:
-  - Allow users to map product attributes (Size, Color, Brand) to their WooCommerce store.
-  - Send the mapped attributes to the Crawlaco backend.
-  - Mark the plugin as active and remove the warning notification.
-  - Display a completion message and options for the user.
 - **On Success**:
-  - Save the step state (e.g., mark Step 4 as completed in the database or local storage).
+  - Save the step state and redirect the user to the **Final Step**.

+### Final Step: Completion
+- Displays a thank-you message and a **“Login to Crawlaco Dashboard”** button.
+- **On Success**:
-  - Redirect the user to the **Final Step**.
+  - Save the step state and display the final success message.

+---

+## 4. Development Phases or Milestones
+### Phase 1: Core Setup
+- Implement the basic plugin structure and WebsiteKey validation.
+- **Outcome**: Users can validate their WebsiteKey and proceed to the next step.

+### Phase 2: API Key Management
+- Automate the generation and management of API keys.
+- **Outcome**: API keys are generated and sent successfully.

+### Phase 3: Data Synchronization
+- Enable data fetching and synchronization.
+- **Outcome**: Essential data is fetched successfully.

+### Phase 4: Map Product Attributes
+- Allow users to map product attributes (Size, Color, Brand).
+- **Outcome**: Product attributes are mapped, and the plugin is marked as active.

 ### Phase 5: Plugin Pages and Menu Integration
-- **Objective**: Implement the plugin’s home page, settings page, and other required pages, and integrate them into the WordPress admin dashboard menu.
+- Implement the plugin’s home, settings, and status pages.
-- **Tasks**:
-  1. **Create Plugin Pages**:
-     - **Status Page**:
-       - Display a message if the user has not completed the activation process (e.g., “Please complete the setup process to activate Crawlaco.”).
-       - Fetch and display general website information from the `/websites/plugin/websites/` endpoint using a **GET** request.
-       - The response format is:
-         ```json
-         {
-           "id": 0,
-           "address": "string",
-           "name": "string",
-           "wallet": {
-             "balance": 0
-           },
-           "is_active": true
-         }
-         ```
-       - Display the following information on the home page:
-         - Website ID (`id`).
-         - Website Address (`address`).
-         - Website Name (`name`).
-         - Wallet Balance (`wallet.balance`).
-         - Activation Status (`is_active`).
-     - **Settings Page**:
-       - Display the attributes mapped in **Step 4** (Size, Color, Brand).
-       - Allow the user to modify the mapped attributes if needed.
-       - Save the updated mappings by sending a `POST` request to `/websites/plugin/meta-data/` (same as in Step 4).
-  2. **Integrate Pages into WordPress Admin Menu**:
-     - Add a **Crawlaco menu** to the WordPress admin dashboard with the following submenus:
-       - **Status**: Links to the plugin’s home page.
-       - **Settings**: Links to the settings page.
-       - **Login to Crawlaco Dashboard**: Redirects users to the Crawlaco dashboard.
-     - Ensure the menu is only visible to users with the appropriate permissions (e.g., administrators).
-  3. **Handle Incomplete Setup**:
-     - If the user has not completed the setup process, display a warning message on the home page and redirect them to the setup wizard.
-  4. **Fetch and Display Data**:
-     - Use AJAX or similar methods to fetch data from the `/websites/plugin/websites/` endpoint and display it dynamically on the home page.
-     - Ensure the data is refreshed periodically or on user request.
-  5. **User Feedback**:
-     - Provide success/error messages when the user updates settings or performs actions on the status page.
-     - Log errors using WordPress’s default logger for debugging purposes.
-- **Outcome**: At the end of this phase, the plugin should:
-  - Have fully functional **home**, **settings**, and **status** pages.
-  - Integrate these pages into the WordPress admin dashboard menu.
-  - Display general website information on the home page.
-  - Allow users to modify mapped attributes on the settings page.
-  - Provide status and error information on the status page.
-  - Handle incomplete setups gracefully.
+- **Outcome**: Users can access plugin pages and view/modify settings.

 ### Phase 6: Polish and Testing
-- **Objective**: Ensure the plugin is stable, user-friendly, and ready for deployment.
+- **Objective**: Fix style issues, improve design, and review the project code.
 - **Tasks**:
-  - Add RTL and Persian language support.
-  - Test the plugin with various WordPress/WooCommerce configurations.
-  - Optimize performance and fix any bugs.
+  1. Section one:
+    - **Fix Style Issues**:
+      - Make sure all WordPress-related notifications are displayed outside of the **Crawlaco admin box**.
+      - Use the plugin’s **main colors** (white, blue, purple) consistently.
+      - Apply more creativity in the design of tables, pages, and setup wizard steps.
+  2. Section two:
+    - **Code Review**:
+      - Remove duplicate code from the project core (if any).
+      - Ensure the logic of the program is not broken during code cleanup.
+      - Fix any bugs or performance issues.
-- **Outcome**: At the end of this phase, the plugin should be fully functional, polished, and ready for deployment.
+- **Outcome**: The plugin has a polished design, optimized code, and is ready for deployment.

 ### Phase 7: Deployment
-- **Objective**: Publish the plugin and provide support.
-- **Tasks**:
 - Publish the plugin to the WordPress repository.
 - Add documentation and support links.
-  - Monitor user feedback and address issues.
 - **Outcome**: The plugin is publicly available, and users can install and use it seamlessly.

 ---

-## 9. Potential Challenges and Solutions
+## 5. Potential Challenges and Solutions
 ### Challenge 1: WooCommerce Compatibility
 - **Solution**: Use WordPress’s built-in functions to detect WooCommerce and handle cases where it’s not installed.